OpenCDSS/cdss-app-statecu-fortran-doc-dev/mkdocs-project/docs/deployed-env/overview.md

 The following information is for historical purposes only and can be used to confirm whether an executable is 32-bit or 64-bit.**

 The StateCU software is a Fortran program that is compiled to a 32-bit static executable using the `gfortran` compiler.
-The 32-bit Windows executable will run on 64-bit Windows 7 and 10 computers similar to other 32-bit software.
+The 32-bit Windows executable will run on 64-bit Windows computers similar to other 32-bit software.
-Although creating a 64-bit executable may be desirable or necessary in the future, it is currently not the focus of development, and will require an evaluation of code memory logic and binary output file structure.
+However, compiling and distributing the 64-bit executable is now the default for development and distribution.

 See the following resources to understand whether a program has been compiled as a 32-bit or 64-bit executable:

 * [10 Ways to Determine if Application is Compiled for 32-bit or 64-bit](https://www.raymond.cc/blog/determine-application-compiled-32-64-bit/)